 - Cleaning products and hand sanitiser being made available

 The important thing is that both campers and campsite owners take their safety, and that of everyone else, seriously.
 If you have any doubts about the ‘covid-security’ of your chosen campsite, why not ring ahead and have a conversation with the staff about what systems they have put in place.

 Can I book a campsite now?

 Yes!
 You certainly can.
-A lot of campsites and people in the industry have reported a huge surge in booking for July and August, with camping being seen as a way to ‘save the British summer holiday.’
+A lot of campsites and people in the industry have reported a huge surge in booking for July and August, and into the autumn.
+The rapid changes in the situation with Spain have shown how risky a foreign holiday could be, so for many camping is seen as a way to ‘save the British summer holiday.

 Of course, it is worth remembering that rules and openings can change in line with the wider pandemic situation – so it’s best to check with the site or booking agent that you can cancel or transfer to future date if necessary.
 The majority of campsites are already offering increased flexibility with bookings and offering ‘coronavirus guarantees’.

 What about camping abroad?